Results of the 2024 New South Wales local elections in Mid North Coast

 This is a list of results for the 2024 New South Wales local elections in the Mid North Coast region.

 Mid North Coast covers six local government areas (LGAs), including the City of Coffs Harbour and Port Macquarie-Hastings Council.

 Bellingen

 Bellingen Shire Council is composed of six councillors elected proportionally to a single ward, as well as a directly-elected mayor.

 Graeme Shephard, who was elected second on the "Team Joanne Cook" ticket in 2021, led the new "Community First" group.
-Joanne Cook was second on the ticket, with fellow councillor councillor Stephen Glyde (who led the "Stephen Glyde Group" in 2021) in the fourth and final position.
+Joanne Cook was second on the ticket, with fellow councillor Stephen Glyde (who led the "Stephen Glyde Group" in 2021) in the fourth and final position.

 Only three groups stood at the election, down from six in 2021.
 The Labor Party did not recontest.